anegostudios/IVC5-Support-Application/README.md

 			- Some stati are builtin and cannot be removed
 			- Preview translated names
 		- ACP Profile block showing member ticket history
+		- Settings for email ingress (currently IMAP only)

 ### Screenshots